green-party-dublin-central/nh-web/site/content/post/60-seconds-on-what-is-the-climate-action-plan.md

 description: Neasa gives a quick 60 second run-down on the Climate Action Plan 2021.
-This is the detailed plan for taking decisive action to achieve a 51% reduction in overall greenhouse gas emissions by 2030 and setting us on a path to reach net-zero emissions by no later than 2050.
+This is the detailed plan for taking decisive action to achieve a 51% reduction in overall greenhouse gas emissions by 2030 and setting us on a path to reaching net-zero emissions by no later than 2050.
 ---
 You can find a copy of the Climate Action Plan [here](https://assets.gov.ie/203558/f06a924b-4773-4829-ba59-b0feec978e40.pdf).